pendy05/vDiveR_RShiny/R/README.md

 </p>

 **Description:** <br>
-Nonamers (peptide sequences of nine) are classified into four different motifs, namely index, major, minor and unique, based on their incidences.
-Nonatypes defines as distinct nonamers for a given *k*-mer position.
+*k*-mers are classified into four different motifs, namely index, major, minor and unique, based on their incidences. *k*-merTypes defines as distinct sequence for a given *k*-mer position.
 The above dot plot showcases the relationshop between the distribution of four distinct motifs and mutations.
 The diversity of the position is depicted by the decline of the index incidences (black), the increase of total variant incidences (pink) and corresponding individual patterns of the major, minor, unique and *k*-merTypes motifs.
 The below violin plot demonstrates the frequency distribution of the motifs.
 The width of the plot (x-axis) represents the frequency distribution of a given incidence of the indicated motif.
-The black thick line of box plot in the middle represents the mean incidence value.
+The black thick horizontal line of box plot in the middle represents the median incidence value.

 <!--
 Interpertation of result